The next morning I was summoned to Elrond's office. I sat waiting in a chair, knowing this was about what happened the previous night.

 "I'm not worried."

 "Good, then let us get started."
 He moved his chair closer to mine and put his hands up, palms forward.
-I put my hands up and touched them lightly to his.
+After a brief pause, I hesitantly put my hands up and touched them lightly to his.
 I was vaguely aware of Elrond standing close by, probably just in case something went wrong.

 I need you to concentrate.
 The Wizard's voice sounded in my head.
 Close your eyes.
 I obeyed.
 Now, I want you to imagine a light.
 Imagine a ball of light inside your chest.
 Good.
 Imagine the light beating next to your heart.
 It's expanding…good.
 Imagine the light growing; it's covered your heart, filled your chest.
 It's spreading up and moving through your entire body.
 Do you feel it?
 Good.
 Now, imagine the light melt into your bones, through you skin, let it envelope you entirely.
 Good.
 This is where things will get difficult.
 I need you to imagine the light explode, make it hot.